dailystory/docs/articles/changelog/2021/january.md

 * Send single text wasn't shortening link
 * Bad null check on automation export
 * Handle click tracking for double opt in email links
+* Bug with image width for emails when set to a fixed width

 ## January 27, 2021
 * Handle drag position when screen is scrolled horizontally